illusori/docker-devenv/README.md

 # docker-devenv

-A context-aware use of docker as a development environment for languge-agnostic projects.
+A context-aware use of docker as a development environment for language-agnostic projects.

 ## Why?